David-Maisonave/Axter-Stash/plugins/FileMonitor/README.md

   - ![Screenshot 2024-11-29 073833](https://github.com/user-attachments/assets/397615f1-871f-4c1c-ac6e-6b517233e734)
   - When FileMonitor is not running, the icon has an **X**.
   - ![Screenshot 2024-11-29 074154](https://github.com/user-attachments/assets/e8b117fa-9842-40b2-91d4-182c8b4cd528)
-  - However, this icon is not very pratical, since the user still has to go to the Settings->Tools->FileMonitor page to force it to update the icon.
+  - However, this icon is not very practical, since the user still has to go to the Settings->Tools->FileMonitor page to force it to update the icon.